hust220/yuel_pocket/README.md

 Scripts for downloading and processing the PLINDER dataset are available in `scripts/plinder_prep/`.

 1.  **Download Data**:
-    Use `download_plinder.sh` to download the dataset.
+    Create a `data/` directory and use `download_plinder.sh` to download the dataset into it.
 The models read directly from the PLINDER zip structure.

 2.  **Precompute SAS Points**:
     Run `precompute_sas.py` to generate the surface points required for the `pos_sc3` model.